Frank Arkell

 Francis Neville (Frank) Arkell (13 September 1935 – 26 June 1998) was an Australian politician.
 Arkell was a long-serving Lord Mayor of Wollongong and an independent member of the New South Wales Legislative Assembly, representing Wollongong.
-In 1998 Arkell was violently murdered in his home, aged 62 years.
-His home was exposed as the venue of pedophile parties with some boys brought from Brisbane and the Gold Coast, with Arkell identified as the one paying money to the traffickers.
+In 1998, at the age of 62, Arkell was violently murdered in his home by Mark Valera.
+At the time of his death, he was under police investigation for child sex offences.
+Continued investigation largely cleared Arkell of wrongdoing, with police concluding that a tape that supposedly recorded Arkell making sexual advances to a teenager had in fact been faked by former Wollongong mayor and pedophile Tony Bevan as blackmail.
 Arkell was a Knight of the Order of the Star of Italy, according to his biography on the Parliament of NSW site.

 Early life

 Arkell was born on 13 September 1935 in Port Kembla, New South Wales.

 He grew up in a modest house out on the swamplands south of Wollongong, within walking distance of the Port Kembla steelworks that was built in the 1920s and which employed his truck-driving father through the Depression and beyond.

 The Arkells sent their sons to the local Christian Brothers College.
-The most infamous of Wollongong's pederasts, former mayor Tony Bevan, went to the Christian Brothers College around the same time as Frank Arkell, as did Brian Tobin, a city councilor who later became a regular customer of Bevan's teenage male prostitutes.
+This school was described by local activist and politician Paul Matters as an environment where a culture of sexual abuse and abuse of power was normalised, which occurred alongside the school's repressive approach to sexuality and morality.